 Can I renew items borrowed from other libraries?
 Most items borrowed from other Minerva libraries may be renewed provided no one else is waiting for them (books and audiobooks for one two-week period; videos & dvds for an additional one-week period.)
 Items borrowed from the larger MaineCat system may or may not be renewed.
 If you are unsure about an item you have borrowed, or are unable to renew an item yourself online, please contact the library for assistance.

 How can I return materials, when the library is closed?
-The library has a brand-new book and media drop, which is located near the main entrance of the Ballard Center.
+The library has a book and media drop box, located near the main entrance.
 There are separate slots for books and media (CDs / DVDs).

 Do I need a Lithgow Library card to use the computers?
-No. Anyone is free to use the library’s public computers.
+No. You do not need a Lithgow Library card to use the computer.

 Does the library have WiFi?
 The library offers free wireless internet access.
 For easier access, the wifi has no password & may be accessed from the library grounds or parking lot.